jaykstah/balaclavabunker/docs/balaclavabunker.md

 `--update` will run an update for Bastion.
 This includes the bot itself, the dependencies contained within its folder, and node modules that the bot uses.

 #####Configuration
+Currently the bot is configured to use `.` as a prefix for commands.

 The bot can be configured via `yaml` files located in `~/Bastion/settings`